 The Clifton Park Government Re-Thinking Energy & Environment Now, (G.R.E.E.N.)
 Committee has been assisting and advising the Town Board on energy and environmental impacts and issues since 2007.
-The committee meets quarterly to promote broad energy awareness and consumer education; advocating actions that residents can take to reduce the consumption of limited natural resources, both now and in the future.
+The committee meets monthly to promote broad energy awareness and consumer education; advocating actions that residents can take to reduce the consumption of limited natural resources, both now and in the future.

 The G.R.E.E.N.
 Committee has led efforts to improve energy efficiency in all town buildings.
 Energy efficient lighting and roof top solar panels have been installed, motion sensors have been added and other lighting equipment has been replaced.
 These measures are expected to save the town thousands of dollars over the next several years, based on an independent audit conducted by NYSERDA.